Part B : Distance Protection of Transmission Lines

 Sudden change in load condition in the system cause power swings between the and generating station.
 The starting elements (SE) in distance scheme generally responds to power swings.
 Overcurrent SE is readily affected.
 During power swings, there is a heavy flow of equalization current in transmission lines, current caused by swing flow equally in all phases causing the overcurrent SE to pick up in all phases.
 Minimum impedance SE responds to ratio V/I during power swing, voltage also drops at certain points of the system in addition of equalizing currents.
 Therefor, such starting relay of all three phases can pick up during heavy power swing.

+Hence the measuring element (ME) has to decide whether to operate the relay or to block it.
 In general distance relays having mho characteristic are less susceptible to power swings because their narrow characteristic.
 Generally during power swings an out-of-step blocking relay operates.
 If measuring element operates within a certain time after operation of blocking relay, then tripping is allowed.
 Modern distance relays are stable lover a wide range of power swings, they do not trip unselectivity, if power swing reverts to normal condition fairly soon.
 If the condition prevails, the relay trips.

 7. Carrier Assisted Distance Protection.

-- Simultaneous opening of circuit breakers at both ends of the line for internal faults.
+While protecting a transmission line the following are the desirable features :- Simultaneous opening of circuit breakers at both ends of the line for internal faults.

 - Simultaneous reclosure.